reymon359/gatsby-personal-site/content/posts/basic-tips-for-amateur-star-photography/index.md

 url: 'none'
 ---

-Some time ago I was living in the Canary Islands, a set of islands well-known for having one of the clearest skies in the world.
-Amazed by the stars’ views my housemates and me spent some nights stargazing.
+Some time ago I was living in the Canary Islands, a group of islands well-known for having one of the clearest skies in the world.
+Amazed by the stars views my housemates and I spent some nights stargazing.

 Those were not my first nights contemplating the stars on a clear sky, but the fact of **capturing them contributed more to enjoy the moment.** I always thought this kind of activity was just for professional photographers but **after understanding some concepts even someone with no experience can enjoy it and take awesome pictures.**